[HISTORY: Adopted by the Township Committee of the Township of Little Egg Harbor 12-10-2020 by Ord. No. 2020-16. Amendments noted where applicable.]

 The rates of the Company shall be subject to regulation as permitted by federal and state law.

 The Company shall be required to fully comply with all applicable federal and state statutes and rules and regulations governing the implementation, operation and testing of the emergency alert system (EAS).
-The Company shall in no way be held liable for any injury suffered by the municipality or any other person, during an emergency, if for any reason the municipality is unable to make full use of the cable television system as contemplated herein.
+The Company shall in no way be held liable for any injury suffered by the municipality or any other person during an emergency if for any reason the municipality is unable to make full use of the cable television system as contemplated herein.

 The Company shall at all times maintain a comprehensive general liability insurance policy with a single limit amount of $1,000,000 covering liability for any death, personal injury, property damages or other liability arising out of its construction and operation of the cable television system, and an excess liability (or "umbrella") policy in the amount of $5,000,000.

-All of the statements and commitments contained in the application or annexed thereto and incorporated therein, and any amendment thereto submitted, in writing, to the municipality by the Company, except as modified herein, are binding upon the Company as terms and conditions of this consent.
-The application and other relevant writings submitted by the Company shall be annexed hereto and made a part hereof by reference provided same do not conflict with applicable state or federal law.
+All of the commitments and statements contained in the application and any amendment thereto submitted, in writing, to the municipality by the Company, except as modified herein, are binding upon the Company as terms and conditions of this municipal consent.
+The application and any other relevant writings submitted by the Company shall be considered a part of this chapter and made a part hereof by reference as long as it does not conflict with state or federal law.
 All ordinances or parts of ordinances or other agreements between the Township and the Company that are in conflict with the provisions of this agreement are hereby declared invalid and superseded.

 Should the municipality grant a franchise to construct, operate and maintain a cable television system to any other person, corporation or entity on terms materially less burdensome or more favorable than the terms contained herein, the Company may substitute such language that is more favorable or less burdensome for the comparable provision of this chapter subject to the provisions of N.J.A.C.
 14:17-6.7.